Aleksixaxa/Recipe-searcher-react/README.md

 # Recipe-searcher-react
-Search recipes from an api
+Search recipes from an api made using React